 There can be material fluctuations in quarterly results.
 Variances in quarterly results can be due to higher than normal exploration costs incurred in a quarter, large fluctuations in the US dollar in a quarter or share-based compensation incurred in a quarter.
 The Company's stock options generally vest on the grant date and therefore are fully expensed in the quarter in which they are granted.

-In the quarter ended March 31, 2012, the Company recorded a charge of \$439,737 related to stock options granted in that quarter.
+In the quarter ended March 31, 2014, the Company recorded exploration costs of \$520,488 on the Kinsley Mountain property and recorded share-based compensation of \$129,600 related to 810,000 options granted during the quarter.